dongbohu/dk-autotest/README.md

 # docker_autotest
-Any commit to this repo will trigger the Docker's auto test process (which is independent of *CircleCI*).
+Any commit to this repo will trigger Docker's auto test process (which is independent of *CircleCI*).